adrict99/timeapp/README.md

-# time_app
+# Time App

 A new way of using your phone

 ## Getting Started

-This project is a starting point for a Flutter application.
+My first project and a Flutter app about productivity and time management, created with Flutter, Dart and Firebase.

 A few resources to get you started if this is your first Flutter project: